Get us in your inbox

 2. Indian Springs

-Set in the quaint, hot springs-soaked town of Calistoga, this historic, upscale resort sits on natural geysers that fill an Olympic-size mineral pool and a more intimate adults-only pool (both require bathing suits).
+Set in the quaint, hot springs-soaked town of Calistoga, the historic, upscale Indian Springs resort sits on natural geysers that fill an Olympic-size mineral pool and a more intimate adults-only pool (both require bathing suits).
 An adjacent spa offers body treatments, including signature mud baths fashioned from nutrient-rich volcanic ash.
 Sip apres-soak cocktails at the stylish Sam’s Social Club, and bed down in one of the luxe, Mission Revival-style bungalows strewn about the palm tree-filled property.

 Advertising